honzamach/msms/doc/_pages/manual_overview.rst

     like upgrading, role installation or documentation generation.
 For more information please see the section :ref:`section-overview-utilities`.

+  * *README.rst*

+    Master README file with quick system overview, displayed by default on `GitHub <https://github.com/honzamach/msms>`__.

+After activation of the *MSMS* system following files may/will appear in root
+directory:

-  * *documentation.rst*
+  * **roles**

-    `Sphinx <http://www.sphinx-doc.org/en/stable/>`__ documentation root file.
-    For more information on documentation generation and documentation in general please see the section :ref:`section-overview-documentation`.
+    At the time of writing this there is something broken with the |tool_ansible| configuration ``roles_path``.
+It would be awesome to point local |tool_ansible| to ``./inventory/roles`` directory, but sadly it currently does not work.
+This is a symlink to work around this problem.

-  * *playbook_full.yml*
+  * *playbook_....yml*

-    Master playbook performing all roles on all inventory hosts.
-It will appear in root directory after the MSMS system is enabled.
+    Various playbooks installed from server environment configuration.
 For more information please see the section :ref:`section-overview-playbooks`.

-  * *role_...*
+  * *role_....yml*

-    Playbooks executing only single role.
-They will appear in root directory after the MSMS system is enabled.
+    Playbooks executing only single role installed from server environment configuration.
+    They will appear in root directory after the *MSMS* system is enabled.
 For more information please see the section :ref:`section-overview-playbooks`.

-  * *task_...*
+  * *task_....yml*

-    Playbooks implementing simple tasks without the use of Ansible roles, see the section :ref:`section-overview-playbooks` for details.
+    Playbooks implementing simple tasks without the use of |tool_ansible| roles.
+For more information please see the section :ref:`section-overview-playbooks`.

 .. _section-overview-inventory: